JoeLumbley/Animation/README.md

     End If
 End Sub
 ```
-- This method checks if the rectangle has exited the right side of the client area.
+- **What It Does**: This method checks if the rectangle has exited the right side of the client area.
 If it has, it reappears on the left side.
+- **Why It Matters**: This creates a continuous animation effect, making it appear as if the rectangle is endlessly moving across the screen.

+---

+### Combine Movement and Wraparound

 ```vb
 Public Sub MoveRightAndWraparound(ByVal clientRectangle As Rectangle, ByVal deltaTime As TimeSpan)